marouane-erouhi/buisness_blog_card/README.md

 ## What I learned:
 - Since this is one of the first times I've used tailwind, I got to learn it's basics
 - I used the tailwind documentation alot
+- Setting up custom colors in tailwind
 - It was much better for me to google for a CSS solution then a tailwind solution when I needed help; I think the tailwind solutions more often than not, led me astray

 ## Challenges and things to learn:
 1. I wasn't able to get tailwind to work properly with vite
-- I have it installed twice (one from npm and the other as cdn), I kept the the npm version since it alowed vs-code tailwind extention to work properly
+- I have it installed twice (one from npm and the other as cdn), I kept the the npm version since it allowed vs-code tailwind extension to work properly
-- I think I deleted the nessary files from the vite template to get it to work, I'll have to tackle this issue in the next project
+- I think I deleted the necessary files from the vite template to get it to work, I'll have to tackle this issue in the next project

 ## Things I want to check out later
 - I need to find a better way to deploy to github pages, since the manual copy of build files into the gh-pages branch seems sketchy